 There May Be Sulfur in the Drain

-If you find the foul smell comes from one sink, it's merely a matter of drain cleaning.
+“sulfur”If the foul smell comes from one sink, it's merely a matter of drain cleaning.

-You can eliminate the odor and kill any bacteria by pouring half a cup of bleach down the drain.
+You can eliminate the odor and kill bacteria by pouring half a cup of bleach down the drain.

 What Should You Do Next?

-If none of the above solutions have permanently resolved the issue and it persists, you should contact a Livonia, MI professional plumbing company.
+“whattodo”If none of the above solutions have permanently resolved the issue and it persists, you should contact a professional plumbing company in Livonia, MI.

 They will have the tools to detect the underlying problems, decontaminate your water supply, or conduct drain cleaning services.